 Is it Safe to Give Metacam to Dogs?

-Metacam (active ingredient: Meloxicam) is a non-steroidal anti-inflammatory drug that belongs to the oxicam family of chemicals.
-It works by blocking the COX enzyme, which prevents the formation of prostaglandins – hormone-like chemicals responsible for various bodily functions.
+Metacam is an NSAID that belongs to the oxicam class of drugs.
+It works by blocking the COX enzyme, which prevents the formation of prostaglandins.
+Prostaglandins are hormone-like chemical compounds that play a key role in the development of inflammation.

-More precisely, Meloxicam is COX selective and has a stronger affinity for COX-2 than COX-1.
-This is good news because Meloxicam blocks the formation of prostaglandins responsible for pain, inflammation, and fever.
-Meanwhile, they do not affect the prostaglandins responsible for beneficial processes like kidney perfusion, blood clotting cascade, and GI tract mucous lining secretion.
+More precisely, meloxicam is COX-selective and has a stronger affinity for COX-2 than COX-1.
+This is good news because COX-2 selective NSAIDS help block the formation of prostaglandins responsible for swelling, heat, pain, and fever, which are associated with inflammation.

 What is the Drug Metacam Used for in Dogs?

 In dogs, Metacam is used to alleviate pain, control inflammation, and reduce fever.
-Metacam is the treatment of choice for dogs with stiffness and lameness because of musculoskeletal pain (osteoarthritis and hip dysplasia) and dogs with surgery-associated pain.
+Metacam is a commonly prescribed treatment for dogs with stiffness and lameness because of musculoskeletal pain associated with osteoarthritis and hip dysplasia, as well as pain associated with surgery.

 Metacam for Hip Dysplasia in Dogs.
 Hip dysplasia is a common issue, especially among certain dog breeds.
-It occurs when the hip socket and head of the thighbone do not grow proportionally, leading to unnecessary friction and a high risk of joint dislocation.
-Once again, Metacam can help with both the pain and inflammation.
+It occurs when the hip socket and head of the femur (the thigh bone) do not grow proportionally, leading to unnecessary movement, friction, and a high risk of joint dislocation.
+Once again, Metacam can help with both pain and inflammation associated with this condition.

-Metacam for Post-Surgery Pain for Dogs.
+Metacam for Post-Surgery Pain in Dogs.
 Pain management in post-surgery patients is of paramount importance.
 Inadequate pain relief can prolong the healing period and have adverse effects on the dog’s overall welfare.
-Because of its safety, efficacy, and convenience (once-daily dosing), Metacam is often given to dogs after surgeries.
+Because of its safety, efficacy, and convenience (once-daily dosing), Metacam is often given to dogs after surgical procedures.

 What are the Side Effects of Dogs Taking Metacam?

-The most common side effects of Metacam include GI tract issues like vomiting, diarrhea, soft stool, and loss of appetite or, in simple words, telltale signs of stomach upset.
+The most common side effects of Metacam include gastrointestinal problems such as vomiting, diarrhea, loose stool, and loss of appetite or, in simple words, telltale signs of stomach upset.

 Some less common but more serious side effects include: